Summer has arrived on the Iron Range!

 Summer edibles are in season.
 A visit to the farmer’s market yields fresh produce, fruit, eggs, meat, yarn, honey and hand-crafted items.
 It’s amazing to see what folks can grow in the land of cold and snow.
 Check out Hibbing’s farmer’s market, Kunnari’s in Virginia, then head to Peterson’s Berry Farm in Eveleth for fresh-picked berries.

-Festival season continues on the Range with the Hoyt Lakes Water Carnival, July 24 – 27, 2014.
-Celebrate the community’s 59th annual event with your friends and family.
+Festival season continues on the Range with the Hoyt Lakes Water Carnival at the end of July.
+Celebrate the community’s annual event with your friends and family.
 You’ll find music, a softball tournament, and food booths, plus special treats that make the Water Carnival a top event year after year.
 Friday is a great day for kids with turtle races and fire truck rides.
 Saturday has events for the whole family: the grand parade at noon, an amazing water ski show at 6:00, and fireworks at dusk.

 Summer may not last long here but with all these great activities you can really get out and make the most of it!